rachitkhandelwal41/healthFrontend/README.md

 └── main.ts                  # Application entry point
 ```

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

 ## License

 This project is licensed under the MIT License.

 ## Support

-For support and questions, please open an issue in the repository or contact the development team.
+For support and questions, please open an issue in the repository.